jmagallones/Final-RGDY-Project/content/docs/imaging/mri.md

 weight: 4
 ---

-MRI is an imaging modality which uses extremely strong magnets and radio waves to generate images of parts of the body which can’t be seen as well with CT, X-ray or ultrasound.
+MRI is an imaging modality which uses extremely strong magnets and radio waves to generate images of parts of the body which can’t be seen as well with CT, x-ray, or ultrasound.
 It does not involve ionising radiation.

 ## Before the Scan